Studies suggest that the majority of truck accidents are caused by a small percentage of commercial vehicle drivers.

 When trucking companies and truck drivers violate state and federal safety regulations, it can establish negligence as a matter of law, or negligence per se.
 Some of the most common violations involve texting while driving, exceeding hours-of-service restrictions, and failing to conduct routine truck inspections.

-What if I Am Partly at Fault for a Truck Accident in Houston, Texas?
+What if I am Partially at Fault for the Truck Accident?

 How Much Is My Houston Truck Collision Case Worth?